-Explainer: Where was Jeffrey Epstein’s island and what exactly was it?

 Where was Jeffrey Epstein’s island and what exactly was it?
-Everything we know about the Caribbean bolthole that locals dubbed ‘pedophile island’

 Accusers say billionaire’s private paradise of Little St James in US Virgin Islands was centre of international sex trafficking ring